 School officials must provide safe transportation of district students to and from school.
 Drivers, students and district personnel will follow all laws and district policies and procedures.
 District vehicles carrying students will be considered extensions of the school environment.
 Any student whose conduct on district transportation is improper or jeopardizes the safety of other students may be suspended from district transportation services and may be disciplined in accordance with district policy.
 Uniform rules of conduct and disciplinary measures will be enforced.
-Students with disabilities will be disciplined to authorized riders and staff.
+Students with disabilities will be disciplined according to law.
+Access to all district transportation is limited to authorized riders and staff.
 All district staff and drivers shall report any instance of trespass to appropriate administrators and law enforcement agencies.